Unbounded operators having self-adjoint or normal powers and some related results

-What about the converse, i.e. if $A$ is closable and $A^2$ is self-adjoint, then could it be true that $\overline{A}^2$ is self-adjoint?
-A positive answer can be obtained if one comes to show that if $A$ is a closable operator with self-adjoint square $A^2$, then $A$ is closed.
-This question (which appeared in \cite{Mortad-34page paper square roots et al.}) and other related and more general ones are investigated in the present paper.
+What about the converse?
+I.e. if $A$ is closable and $A^2$ is self-adjoint, then could it be true that $\overline{A}^2$ is self-adjoint?
+A positive answer can be obtained if one comes to show that if $A$ is a closable operator with a self-adjoint square, then $A$ is closed.
+This question, and other related and more general ones are investigated in the present paper.

 There are known conditions for which $p(A)$ is closed whenever $A$ is closed, where $p$ is a complex polynomial in one variable of degree $n$ say.
-For instance, if $A$ is a closed operator in some Hilbert (or Banach) space with domain $D(A)$ such that $\sigma(A)\neq\C$, then $p(A)$ is closed on $D(A^n)$.
+For instance, if $A$ is a closed operator in some Hilbert (or even Banach) space with domain $D(A)$ such that $\sigma(A)\neq\C$, then $p(A)$ is closed on $D(A^n)$.
 See e.g. pp. 347-348 in \cite{Dautray-Lions-VOL2}.
 Also, K. Schm\"{u}dgen showed in \cite{SCHMUDG-1983-An-trivial-domain} that if $A$ is a densely defined closed and symmetric operator, then $p(A)$ is closed.
-In this paper, we also investigate the converse of these results.
+J. Stochel proved this result in the case of unbounded subnormal operators in \cite{Stochel-IEOT-2002}.
+A related paper to some of our results (especially Theorem \ref{26/07/2020 THM}) is \cite{Stochel-Sza-domination-2003}.
+In fact, in an unpublished work yet \cite{Stochel-Sza-subnormality-BOOK-unpublished?}, it is shown that if $A$ is a paranormal closed operator, then $A^n$ is closed for every $n\in\N$.
+It is one of our aims to investigate the converse of some of these results.